Click here for Employer FAQs

 What happens with my job after I complete the apprenticeship?

 It’s just like any other job – where your job status lies between you and the company.
-Depending on the company’s evaluation of you after the 15 months and your personal experience, there are 3 things that can happen;
+Depending on the company’s evaluation of you after the apprenticeship and your personal experience, there are 3 things that can happen;

 1) you continue working in that position at the company,